Ausar1989/group-project-1/README.md

-## Project-1 --
+## Lyrical Connection
 Pulling information about the song you're listening to while you're listening to it.
 Getting lyrics for a song you're listening to.
 Display upcoming events related to the artist playing.
 Display suggested music.
+Click [here](https://ausar1989.github.io/group-project-1/) to navigate the website.

 ## Example of Website feartures
 This is an image of the homepage: